socheatsok78/webenv/README.md

 **Why Webenv?**

-While `dotenv` provide a convenient way of loading environment variables from a `.env` file for Node.js, however managing environment variables for the web platform doesn't seem to be any easier.
+While `dotenv` provide a convenient way of loading environment variables from a `.env` file for Node.js, however managing runtime environment variables for the web doesn't seem to be any easier.

-This project is aimed to fix the those on the web platform by using `fetch` to request the `.env` file from your publicly accessible path.
-It a highly customized [`dotenv`](https://github.com/motdotla/dotenv) and [`dotenv-expand`](https://github.com/motdotla/dotenv-expand) functionality.
+This project is aimed to fix the those on the web by providing a wrapper to `dotenv` using `fetch` to make a request for `.env` file from your publicly accessible path.
+It is a highly customized [`dotenv`](https://github.com/motdotla/dotenv) and [`dotenv-expand`](https://github.com/motdotla/dotenv-expand) built for the web.

 ## Install